LindstromKyle/DSC-Flatiron-Project-4/README.md

 ## **Data Augmentation**

-Because of the limited size of this dataset, and the fact that machine learning models thrive on more data, we decided to use augmentation to increase the number of training examples available to our model.
-Images we flipped horizontally and rotated by a random angle of ± 20 degrees.
+Because of the limited size of this dataset, and the fact that machine learning models thrive when trained on a significant amount of data, we decided to use augmentation to increase the number of training examples available to our model.
+Images were flipped horizontally and rotated by a random angle of ± 20 degrees.
 These augmentations are shown in *Figure 2*:

 ![](./images/image3.png)